-- Runners under the age of 60 may not be accompanied by pacers or moving crew members between Badwater and the Furnace Creek time station.
+- Runners may not be accompanied by pacers or moving crew members until mile 45 at the Lone Pine time station.

 - Wheeled conveyances (other than a motorized support vehicle), including in-line skates, strollers, and bicycles, are prohibited on the course at all times.
 Likewise for hovercrafts and helicopters.
 Runners accompanied by any such conveyance will be disqualified.

 - Support vehicles may not be wider than 78" in width, not counting mirrors, fenders, or bumper which extend beyond the widest part of the actual vehicle body.
 Small Cars, Minivans, and SUVs are recommended.
-Oversize SUVs, vans, and trucks, or other types of oversize vehicles are strongly discouraged, even as a secondary support vehicle.
+Oversize SUVs, vans, and trucks, or other types of oversize vehicles are strongly discouraged.
 Motorhomes, RVs, "SportsMobiles," Sprinter Vans, and all types of Hummers are specifically not allowed.